-The enrollment of students who withdraw on or before the sixth day of regular classes as listed on the Cox Graduate Programs Academic Calendar will be canceled.
+The enrollment of students who withdraw on or before the tenth class day of the fall or spring semester as listed on the Cox Graduate Programs Academic Calendar will be canceled.
 Courses and grades are not recorded for canceled enrollments; however, the student will owe a portion of his/her tuition and fees.
 Additional information is available in the Financial Information Bulletin, which can be accessed online at www.smu.edu/bursar ("Financial Bulletin" link).
-A student who withdraws after the sixth class day will receive the grade of W in each course in which he or she enrolled.
+A student who withdraws after the tenth class day of the fall or spring semester will receive the grade of W in each course in which he or she enrolled.

-Medical withdrawals and mandatory administrative withdrawals allow a prorated refund of tuition and fees and have conditions that must be met prior to reenrollment at SMU.
-Medical withdrawals can only be authorized by a licensed physician or psychologist counselor in the SMU Memorial Health Center.
+Medical withdrawals and mandatory administrative withdrawals allow a prorated refund of tuition and fees and have conditions that must be met prior to re-enrollment at SMU.
+Medical withdrawals can only be authorized by a licensed physician or psychologist counselor in the Dr. Bob Smith Health Center.
 Mandatory administrative withdrawals can be authorized only by the vice president for student affairs.
 As a matter of University policy, and in compliance with federal regulations, retroactive medical withdrawals cannot be granted.
 The last day for a medical withdrawal is the last day of class instruction for the term from which the student is withdrawing.